anqitong/LangageDessinVectoriel/README.md

 Create your SVG file, that will be created in the folder File in the root of the project by calling the function:

 		svg.writeSVGFile();

+When this method is called, it checks if there is an other svg file with the same name.
+If yes, the svg file cannot be created and a warning is displayed.
+If no, then the file will be created.